benhili/python-webscraper/README.md

 5. Results will now be available via the API

 # Using the API
-Simply post json in the following format {"searchterm": "sea cucumber example text"} with your search terms to search accross all text fields in the database the result will be in JSON format
+Simply post json in the following format {"searchterm": "sea cucumber example text"} in a post request to the /intext endpoint with your search terms to search accross all text fields in the database the result will be in JSON format